clhenrick/portfolio/_drafts/animating-svg-react-hooks.md

 By now you hopefully have a decent understanding of how we are interpolating the zooming and panning between our two SVG shapes, and how this will be controlled by `requestAnimationFrame`.
 This next section will describe how these two concepts fit together with React's `useState` and `useEffect` hooks to "play" the animation.
 I won't go into the code for the entire demo, but will focus on the part that handles playing the animation.

-Because we're applying an SVG `transform` to the outer most / parent "g" element, we'll create a component called `ZoomContainer.jsx` that only renders this element and its children.
+Because we're applying an SVG `transform` to the outermost / parent "g" element, we'll create a component called `ZoomContainer.jsx` that only renders this element and its children.
 It will receive props for the SVG's `width` and `height`, the `start` and `end` transform tuples, and any `children`.

 {% highlight jsx %}
 import * as React from "react";